GaloisInc/crucible/crux-mir/Concurrency.md

 just be the case that the conversion from `Mir` to `Crucible` needs to add some additional elaboration, e.g. after each `new` call, add a call to initialize the `id` field.

+### Vectors of resources

+Naively turning a `MirReference` into a string can yield different names for syntactically distinct but semantically equivalent resources.
+That is, given a vector `v` of `AtomicUsize`, for example, `v[i]` and `v[j]` have syntactically different `MirReference`s when `i` and `j` are symbolic, even if semantically `i == j`.

+Therefore, at the moment, we simply drop this index component from a resource name, if it is present.
+Thus, accessing `arr[i]` and `arr[j]` will be interpreted simply as accessing `arr`.

+If `crucible-concurrency` allowed querying a solver to determine if different resources are equivalent, then we could more directly reuse the symbolic components of a `MirReference`.

+Alternatively, it is possible that a combination of source information + clever nonce generation could work to solve both this problem and the stable name problem by using nonces or a new Intrinsic type as the resource name.
+An advantage of this approach is that we could inspect the Intrinsic's mux tree leaves to quickly compute a concrete set of possibly-accessed resources.